 Construction Debris, Drywall, Lumber Acceptance

 Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the Orlando transfer station to maximize recovery — contractors on consistent jobs often establish commercial recurring hauling agreements.
-You can also follow EPA construction debris recycling guidance to ensure your project meets local material-stream standards.
+These loads are sorted at the Orlando transfer station—maximizing recovery before landfill disposal.
+Contractors on active job sites often set up commercial recurring hauling agreements, while others follow EPA construction debris recycling guidance to maintain their site safety standards.

 • Framing lumber and offcuts